[email protected]

 There are many open-source statistics and machine learning packages available but there are a few key reasons to pay for commercial off the shelf software.

-• More sophisticated algorithms mean better scalability larger size data sets etc.
+• More sophisticated algorithms mean better scalability to larger data sets and more complex problems.

 • Open-source tools may be free, but engineering time is expensive.